JohannesKonings/JohannesKonings.github.io/_posts/2022-08-22-aws_example_ddb_analytics_athena_saved_queries_cdk.md

 So that the placeholders are replaced with the resources, which are deployed.

 The Athena table name will be created during the glue crawler process.
-The convention is that the table name is the S3 bucket name with an underscore ("_") instead of dashes ("-").
+The convention is that the table name configured prefix of the S3 bucket with an underscore ("_") instead of dashes ("-").

 The database name and the workgroup name are passed from the stack to the construct.